 Applications for funding are invited annually.

 This investment mechanism catalyses and rapidly tests promising, innovative research ideas with high potential for benefit to New Zealand, to enable refresh and diversity in the science portfolio.
 Applicants can request between $0.4 million to $1 million, for a term of 2 or 3 years.

 This investment mechanism supports ambitious, excellent, and well-defined research ideas which, collectively, have credible and high potential to positively transform New Zealand’s future in areas of future value, growth or critical need.
-Applicants must request $0.5 million or more per year, for a term of 3, 4 or 5 years.
+Applicants can request $0.5 million or more per year, for a term of 3, 4 or 5 years.

 The indicative investment for Research Programmes in the 2024 investment round is $39 million per year.

 Who can apply

 Proposals need to meet the eligibility criteria set out in the Gazette Notice.

 The Science Board makes its investment decisions in accordance with the Gazette Notice.

 The Science Board’s funding decisions are informed by the reviews of independent assessors.

 When making its investment decisions, the Science Board may decide to invest less than the total amounts indicated and may move funds between the investment mechanisms.